 Why 3 Terms for the House and 2 for the Senate?

 The most widely referenced structure for congressional term limits is a 3-term limit for the United States House of Representatives and a 2-term limit for the United States Senate.
-This 3/2 model reflects the different election cycles, institutional roles, and design logic of the two chambers while establishing a consistent boundary on repeated service.
+This 3/2 model sets a clear boundary on repeated service while aligning with how each chamber operates.

 Alignment with election cycles